ShiftSoftware/Website/docs/software-development/tasks.md

 We follow the below simple rule of thumb for knowing when to stop the breakdown:
 !!! info "When to Stop"
-	Can the work be explained in a few short (and meaningful) english sentences?
+	Can the work be explained in a few short (and meaningful) English sentences?

 	* **No**: Then keep breaking down.
 	* **Yes**: The unit of work can be recorded as a task or sub-task